wayism/org/content/books/african-american-wayism/_index.md

 **Contemporary Relevance:** Addresses specific challenges facing African American families — materialism pressures, identity navigation, cultural pride within universal spiritual understanding — while serving broader spiritual development.

 **Jesus as Wayist Teacher:** Reveals how Lord Jesus taught Wayism, not Christianity, connecting African American Christian heritage with ancient Wayist wisdom and African spiritual traditions.
+Read about the book, "Jesus the Wayist" that is changing Christianity at this time.
+Here is the link to <a href="https://wayism.org/books/jesus-the-wayist/" target="_blank" rel="noopener noreferrer">Jesus the Wayist</a> on this site.

 ## Who This Serves